loibo/SparseCT/README.md

 The data can be save in .npy, .npz, .tif, and the code for AstraToolbox now works only image-per-image.

+## Geometry

+Rotation Axis: z

+Source starts on the plane: xz

+Data dimensionality should be: (x, y, z) = (256, 32, 256)

 ## Examples
 An example on how to use the functions is in the file main.py.